Appeals court upholds Philadelphia’s tax on sweetened drinks

-PHILADELPHIA (AP) – A state appeals court is upholding Philadelphia’s 1.5-cent-per-ounce tax on sweetened beverages, saying it doesn’t duplicate the state sales tax.
+PHILADELPHIA (AP) – An appeals court is upholding Philadelphia’s 1.5-cent-per-ounce tax on sweetened beverages, saying it doesn’t duplicate the state sales tax.

 The court majority says the beverage tax, imposed on distributors, doesn’t hit the same subject or people as the sales tax.